 Hi Everyone!
-My name is Mary Claire, and I’m a junior from New York City.
+My name is Mary Claire, and I’m a senior from New York City.
 In addition to PPP, I am a member of the Varsity Volleyball Team, Orange Key, and the Princeton Pre-Law Society.
 I am a Woodrow Wilson School major with a specific interest in human rights and social justice.
 While my academic interests focus on ways to improve human wellbeing on a large scale, I see PPP as an effective way to accomplish this goal here in my own community.
 As with other members of the PPP team, my Princeton experience thus far has not always gone exactly the way I imagined it would, with each new semester bringing unexpected successes and failures.
 Through PPP's programming, I hope to convey to the Princeton student body that these setbacks are not only normal, but are actually a crucial element of our educational experience.
 By engaging in dialogue about our struggles, we can learn, grow and support each other.
 Therefore, I hope that you will take the opportunity that PPP provides to open up about your own story—you never know who it will inspire, or what change it will bring about!

 Kevin pendo '19

 Hi everyone!
-My name is Kevin Pendo, and I am a freshman from Darien, CT, planning to pursue a Neuroscience major and a certificate in Applications of Computing.
+My name is Kevin Pendo, and I am a junior from LA, planning to pursue a Neuroscience major and a certificate in Applications of Computing.
 I also hope to attend medical school after finishing my undergraduate studies.
 I am super excited to be part of the Princeton Perspective Project, because I believe that our mission is relevant to all Princeton students in some way or another.
 As Princeton students, external pressures abound, but for me, the greatest pressure I’ve felt has always come from myself.
 While this has driven the development of my work ethic, it has also at times led me to struggle in finding the intrinsic enjoyment in my studies—the enjoyment that, although sometimes hard to see, exists irrespective of a letter grade or exam score.
 As I continue to work on finding the internal fulfillment of my endeavors, I hope that I can help the Princeton Perspective Project be a force for the betterment of the experience of all Princeton students—a force that fosters a community where people find the intrinsic enjoyment in their academic, social, and extracurricular activities.
 I believe that a culture where students truly support each other and seek the inherent joys of challenging themselves will be a culture where we can all view struggles/setbacks not as failures, but as perhaps the most crucial opportunities for genuine growth.

 Natalya Rahman '19